Is the copyright holder the same as the author of a work?

 The Copyright Modernization Act created a new exception: the Mash-up exception (or non-commercial User Generated Content).
 The 'mash-up' exception allows users to incorporate existing copyrighted material in the creation of new works, such as Internet mash-ups, as long as:

 Images, tables, videos, music, text, etc can all be used in the creation of a new work and the new work can be in any form including video, slides or documents.
-For example you could spice scenes from video or movie trailers to create a 'fan made' video or splice scenes from legally purchased movies or videos, for the purpose of creating a lecture or powerpoint.
+For example you could splice scenes from video or movie trailers to create a 'fan made' video or splice scenes from legally purchased movies or videos, for the purpose of creating a lecture or presentation.

 You can also disseminate these 'mash-ups' (means you can post the mash-up to YouTube or on a website).